codeSavvy-ln/Power-BI/Ankit Ecommerce Sales Dashboard Project/README.md

 Sum of Quantity by PaymentMode |   Donut Chart      |  PaymentMode            | Sum of Quantity

+**Created these 4 cards:**
+- Cards
+  - Sum of Amount
+  - Sum of Quantity
+  - Sum of AOV (Average Order Value)
+  - Sum of Profit

+- Filters
+    - Quaters: It will filter data for any of the 4 Quaters.
+    - State: It will filter data for each state.

 ### **Prerequisites to run the Project**
 - **Power BI**